intob/godave/readme.txt

-A DHT based on proof-of-work.
+dave DHT based on proof-of-work.